shivannis/xandr-docs-public/xandr-docs/articles/monetize/currency-support.md

   - For Sellers, this is set at the Publisher level.
   - Users can manually set a transaction currency on most objects (e.g., Insertion Orders, Line Items).
   - A given member/network might have multiple transaction currencies if they set up objects in different currencies (i.e., Advertiser A = EUR, Advertiser B = USD, Publisher C = GBP, etc.)
-- **Billing Currency** is the currency in which you are invoiced and/or paid by Xandr.
+- **Billing Currency** is the currency in which you are invoiced and/or paid by Microsoft Advertising.
 Each member has only one billing currency (specified in your contract).
 If you would like to change your billing currency, contact your Account Manager.

 > [!NOTE]
 > Not all currencies available for **transacting** are available for **billing** (invoicing).
 If you set your transaction currency to anything other than your billing currency, the amount you are billed at month-end may not exactly match the totaled sum of all transaction amounts.
 This is because the transaction values are calculated after each auction and billing is totaled monthly using the conversion rate at the end of the month.

 ## Exchange rates

 Exchange Rates are sourced once daily from [Oanda](https://www.oanda.com/sg-en/trading/) at approximately 3:00 a.m.
 UTC.
-All Xandr applications (bidder, budgeting, billing, etc.) use the [API Currency Service](../digital-platform-api/currency-service.md) (also available to clients) to access the latest rates.
+All Microsoft Advertising applications (bidder, budgeting, billing, etc.) use the [API Currency Service](../digital-platform-api/currency-service.md) (also available to clients) to access the latest rates.
 This service provides centralized, consistent and uniform exchange rates across the entire platform.
-The API Currency Service is available to clients solely to reconcile amounts paid or received by them resulting from their transactions through the Xandr Platform and may not be used by clients for any other purpose.
+The API Currency Service is available to clients solely to reconcile amounts paid or received by them resulting from their transactions through the Microsoft Advertising Platform and may not be used by clients for any other purpose.

 > [!NOTE]
 > Due to the distributed nature of our systems, new rates will not be populated across all of our servers simultaneously.